JustinCardona/arch/README.md

 - This is an automated installer for Arch Linux, you are only prompted for device information, user/host names and passwords.
 - It creates a GPT partition on the drive of your choice, making an EFI partition and a root partition.
 - Offers full (KDE desktop environment with SDDM login) and minimal (i3 window manager with xinit login) installs.
-- Full support for Intel and AMD CPUs and NVIDIA and AMD GPUs
+- Full support for Intel and AMD CPUs as well as NVIDIA and AMD GPUs
 ## Usage
 - Obtain the Arch Linux ISO from https://drive.google.com/uc?export=download&id=1QzHRjETR_XeA1D-n-FZy70ufDQyt8THR
 - Boot from the ISO and type: